 Are you considering orthodontic treatment for either you or your child?
 If so, you’ve come to the right place.
 For your convenience, our Grand Rapids, MI, orthodontists have compiled a list of questions most commonly asked by our patients during their first visit.

 Here are our answers to those questions regarding orthodontic treatment.

-What is orthodontics?
+1. What is Orthodontics?

 While many dental issues are more easily corrected during childhood, it’s very possible to have a beautiful smile if you are past the age of 18.
 Certain treatments may have limitations due to the fact that your jaw has stopped growing.

 The length of your treatment plan depends on the severity of your case.
 On average, orthodontic treatment usually lasts between 1 to 2 years.
 After your free consultation with us, we are usually able to establish a timeline of treatment so that you can determine if you want to make the commitment.

 When wearing braces, you should avoid certain foods that are sticky and/or hard to chew because they could cause damage to your brackets and wires.

 - Tootsie Rolls

 This list is not inclusive of all the food items you should avoid.
 However, they do serve as excellent examples of the types of food you shouldn’t be eating while wearing braces.
 If you aren’t sure if a certain food is safe, feel free to ask one of our orthodontists for advice.

 Still have questions?
 Our orthodontists in Grand Rapids and Grandville, MI, would be more than happy to answer your questions.
 To schedule a free consultation, call Armbrecht & Wierenga Orthodontics today.
 We hope to hear from you soon!